TrustFinity/patdryburgh.com/_posts/2017-05-25-user-testing-links.md

 Thank you to everyone who attended the first ever [Indonesian product design livestream][ipd] hosted by [Viral Foundry][vf].
 It was an honour to share with you the lessons I've learned about improving products through user testing.
 I hope each of you took something away that you'll be able to apply to your own craft.

 I do apologize for my lack of visual slides.
 In the past, I've found slides to be a hindrance to my style of presentation.
 However, some of the feedback I received from Kenny following the presentation indicated that I wasn't fully considerate of the language barriers between us.
-Were I to give this talk again, I will certainly take this feedback to heart.
+Seeing the beautiful slide deck put together by [Dany][dr] drove home just how foolish I was to not have my own.
+Won't be making that mistake again.

 As promised during the presentation, I want to share with you some notes and links from my talk.
 If you were an attendee and see that I've missed something, please [hit me up on Twitter][pt] and let me know.